francesco-vaselli/FlashSim/docs/preprocessing.md

 ![The basic idea](img/preproce.pdf-1.jpg)

 Sharply peaked distribution are being converted to more broad ones during the preprocessing step.
-In this example the `ip3d`, the 3D impact parameter of the $\mu$ w.r.t. the primary vertex, variable gets transformed as log(`ip3d`+0.001).
+In this example the `ip3d` variable, the 3D impact parameter of the $\mu$ w.r.t. the primary vertex, gets transformed as log(`ip3d`+0.001).

 All of these transforms may be implemented with a clear and natural syntax in the `Python` programming language, specifically thanks to the `pandas` package, which implements a convenient dataframe structure.